stashed/stash/docs/concepts/crds/function.md

 #### spec.runtimeSettings

-`spec.runtimeSettings.container` allows to configure runtime environment of backup job in container level.
-You can configure the following container level parameters,
+`spec.runtimeSettings.container` allows to configure runtime environment of a backup job at container level.
+You can configure the following container level parameters:

   |       Field       |                                                                                                           Usage                                                                                                            |
   | ----------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |